MarcoDiModica/HawkEngine_Warhammer40K/README.md

 -Press F if an Object is selected to make the camera look at an object

 -You can press the Middle Mouse Button to move the camera across the screen

+## OTHER CONTROLS ##

+-You can move/rotate the objects with the mouse on the inspector window

+-You can delete GameObjects in the hierarchy

+-You can drag and drop textures and meshes directly on the window

 ## LICENSES ##